dinhhluu/carbon_emission_analysis/README.md

 |Mercedes-Benz S-Class (S 500)|85000.0000|
 |Mercedes-Benz SL (SL 350)|72000.0000|

+Wind energy equipment (e.g., large wind turbines) shows the highest carbon footprints during production, followed by the automobile sector (SUVs and luxury cars such as Land Cruiser, Mercedes-Benz).
+This indicates that heavy manufacturing and the automotive industry are the top contributors to carbon emissions, making them priority areas for emission reduction strategies and sustainable innovation.

 ### We identify the industries with the highest total carbon emissions by aggregating product footprints at the industry level
 ```